 We feel that at the end of the day, regardless of the COVID-19, addiction is a disease, and it is essential that regardless of someone’s location, we can still provide help and treatment that is needed.
 Our team remains vigilant in the ability to provide a place where individuals seeking treatment can have a safe, COVID-19 free experience to get back to a sober and healthy lifestyle.

-Free By The Sea offers a hospital-like setting with a full-time credentialed medical staff on-site 24/7.
 We treat the safety and health of our patients as a top priority.

 At Free By The Sea, we believe that the COVID-19 pandemic shouldn’t hinder recovery from alcohol and drug and addiction.
 Our professional medical addiction treatment specialists have years of experience helping patients suffering from all types of addiction and mental health disorders.